massma/eee-grad-website/source/seminar-series.md

 For the selected speakers, potential benefits of participation
 include:

-- A relatively low stakes, intimate venue to practice the type of seminar presentation common during faculty hiring processes.
+- An intimate venue to practice a "seminar"-type presentation.
 - Feedback from graduate and undergraduate students (optional but available if the speaker would value it).
 - An opportunity to make meaningful connections with fellow young